mybluecrossSign In Register

 Can I buy cancellation insurance for a flight purchased with points?

 We are unable to insure points of any kind.
-We are only able to insure out-of-pocket costs (when a ticket is purchased with points, this is usually the taxes).
+We are only able to insure out-of-pocket costs.

 If I am away and need to stay longer, what do I do?